yograjm/airflow-may17/README.md

     `docker compose up`

-  - UI running
+  - Access the UI running at port 8080
+  - Check the DAG it should be created
-  - DAG creating
+  - Trigger the DAG
-  - Pipeline execution success -- data appending to the DB
+  - After Pipeline execution success --> data should be appending to the DB
   - Stop Airflow:

     `docker compose down --volumes --rmi all`